Frequently Asked Questions

 A: Yes, but only if you have a visual spotter observing the entire flight.
 The Federal Aviation Administration requires that the pilot or an observer maintain a visual line of sight of a model aircraft at all times while in flight.
 Since FPV does not permit visual line of sight operation, a visual observer is required.

 A: The flying field does not, however because we are on the grounds of the Outer Banks Gun Club, we may use their very nice indoor restroom facilities.
-Although these facilities are within walking distance, we recommend that you drive to them in your vehicle in the interest of safety because to do so, you must cross the end of the runway while flight operations are underway.
+Although these facilities are within a walking distance of about 350-yards, we recommend that you drive to them in your vehicle in the interest of safety because to do so, you must cross the end of the runway while flight operations are underway.

 A: Yes, we have a portable generator that provides current to a power distribution hub with six 120-volt AC electrical outlets that members may use to operate their chargers.